ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 ### 5. Detect lane pixels and fit to find the lane boundary.

-The binary warped image is inputted to ```def get_lines (binary_warped)``` function to obtain the lines using histogram and polynomial fitting.
+The binary warped image is input to ```def get_lines (binary_warped)``` function to obtain the lines using histogram and polynomial fitting.
 Code cell 8 in Jupyter Notebook provides the details of this processing.

 ![undistorted and wraped image](./output_images/histogram_ofwarped.png) *Histogram of the warped binary image.
 The lane starting points in the image is clearly visible.